nais/doc/docs/security/salsa/salsa.md

             dependency-graph: generate-and-submit
             arguments: build
     ```
-The generated sbom will be located in the ` dependency-graph-reports` directory.
-Then pass the following to your `nais/docker-build-push` action:

     ```yaml
         -uses: nais/docker-build-push@v0
          with:
            byosbom: dependency-graph-reports/deploy-build.json
     ```

+The generated sbom will be located in the ` dependency-graph-reports` directory.

 2. Add CycloneDx plugins for a deep graph of nested transitive dependencies for both Gradle and Maven.